michaelpalmeruw/mbib/README.md

 - Push citations to Texmaker/TexStudio

 - Push citations to OpenOffice.org/LibreOffice.
-Formatting of bibliographies in piggybacks on JabRef.
+Advanced formatting of bibliographies piggybacks on JabRef.
 Thus, you need to have JabRef installed in order to fully use mbib with OOo/LO

 - Written in Python3